 - Participants are assigned to one of two treatment groups.
 You will have a 50/50 chance (like flipping a coin) of being assigned to either treatment group:

-- Participants assigned to the first group will receive nivolumab by IV over 30 minutes on day 1, and again every 2 weeks for about 4 months (8 doses).
+- Participants assigned to the first group will receive nivolumab by Any fluids given inside a vein.
+These could be treatment, medications, blood, or contrast dye for MRI and CT scans. over 30 minutes on day 1, and again every 2 weeks for about 4 months (8 doses).
 Beginning with dose 9, participants will receive nivolumab every 4 weeks at a higher dose.
 Patients can remain on the trial up to 2 years, or until there is disease progression or unacceptable side effects are experienced.

 - Participants assigned to the second group will receive the same schedule of nivolumab treatments, plus stereotactic radiosurgery treatment on day 8.

 - A check-up exam will be performed every at each visit, before participants receive the scheduled nivolumab treatments.